 Series "B" shares are currently owned by the full member shareholder countries, and are held by the governments either directly or through designated governmental entities, except for certain Series "B" shares currently constituting approximately 0.1% of our outstanding shares, which are owned by 13 private sector financial institutions in the full member shareholder countries.
 We offered and sold Series "B" shares to private sector financial institutions in 1989 in order to obtain the benefit of their views in the deliberations of our Board of Directors.
-As owners of Series "B" shares, the full member shareholder countries collectively are entitled to elect five additional Directors and five Alternate Directors through cumulative voting, and the 13 private sector financial institutions collectively are entitled to elect not be benefited to elect five additional Directors and five Alternate Director and one Alternate Director.
+As owners of Series "B" shares, the full member shareholder countries collectively are entitled to elect five additional Directors and five Alternate Directors through cumulative voting, and the 13 private sector financial institutions collectively are entitled to elect one Director and one Alternate Director.